rhiot/gitbook/cloudplatform/services/camera.md

 Where `RHIOT_ARG_0` is a String identifier of a device sending the image data. `RHIOT_ARG_1` is a country code of a registration plate you want to recognize (camera service accepts `eu` and `us` country codes).

-After subiting the image for processing, camera service will save the image to the store location (default is `/tmp/rhiot/camera` for programmatic runtime, and `/var/rhiot/pass/camera` for PaaS environment).
-Also a metadata of the processed image will be stored in a `CameraImage` document collection, using the following schema:
+After subiting the image for processing, camera service will save the image using [Binary Service](binary.md).
+Also a metadata of a processed image will be stored in a `CameraImage` document collection, using the following schema:

     class CameraImage {
         String id;